thilus/thilus.github.io/index.md

-Head of Division "Data Competence Center" @ Robert Koch Institute, Berlin, Germany
+Head of Division "Data Competence Center" @ RKI

 Director and Professor